 The third is among the best.
-If you get a grant that is not qualify for state aid by the EU either because the EU issued the grant under “de minimis aid” or it is below a minimum value (€200,000 over 3years), you would be eligible to claim SME R&D tax credits.
+If you get a grant that does not qualify for state aid by the EU either because the EU issued the grant under “de minimum aid” or it is below a minimum value (€200,000 over 3years), you would be eligible to claim SME R&D tax credits.
 Only the grant funding will come through the RDEC.

 These three give you a basic idea where there is confusion for R&D tax credits when receiving grants.
 However, if you engage a specialist, he will guide you through the nitty gritty and technicalities to benefit both from R&D tax credits and grants.